semperos/shortcut-repl/README.md

 ## Usage

-These instructions assume you've named this program `sc` on your `PATH`.
+These instructions assume you've named this program `sc` and put it on your `PATH`.

 First, ensure you have a [Shortcut API token](https://app.shortcut.com/internal/settings/account/api-tokens) defined as `SHORTCUT_API_TOKEN` in your environment.
 I suggest using a tool like [sops](https://github.com/mozilla/sops) to encrypt this credential: